yoshiyoshyosh/goldberries/frontend/public/md/rules.md

 # Full Game Runs

-- Those are challenge runs that involve completing multiple maps <b>(3 or more, runs that involve 2 maps can be accepted on case by case basis)</b> in a row without dying.
+- Those are challenge runs that involve completing multiple maps **(3 or more, runs that involve 2 maps can be accepted on case by case basis)** in a row without dying.
 Generally, they resemble one of the following (including but not limited to):
   - All A-Sides of the map pack without dying (All A-Sides Deathless) / All B-Sides of the map pack without dying (All B-Sides Deathless) / All C-Sides of the map pack without dying (All C-Sides Deathless);
   - All the A-Sides (or B-Sides/C-Sides/etc) of the map pack with all red berries/all collectibles without dying (All Red Berries deathless, All Full Clears Deathless);
   - Completing one lobby without dying, if the map pack uses lobby system (Lobby Deathless)